tobyvg/Neural-Network-finite-difference/README.md

 # Neural-Network-finite-difference-
-Neural Network for binary classification using finite difference to update parameters
+Neural Network for binary classification using finite difference to update the weights instead real derrivatives.